-Initiated three years ago as part of the UMass Medical School’s effort to translate research breakthroughs in the laboratory to viable treatments for patients in the clinic, the Master of Science in Clinical Investigation (MSCI) program, offered by the Graduate School of Biomedical Sciences, graduated its inaugural class at the 37th Commencement exercises this year.
+Initiated three years ago as part of the University of Massachusetts Worcester’s effort to translate research breakthroughs in the laboratory to viable treatments for patients in the clinic, the master of science in clinical investigation program, offered by the Graduate School of Biomedical Sciences, graduated its inaugural class at the 37th Commencement exercises on Sunday, June 6.

-Open to MD and PhD scientists at UMass Medical School and its clinical partner UMass Memorial Medical Health Care, the program was created to give researchers the tools to fill in knowledge gaps so they can start designing and implementing their own clinical studies.
-“We’re training both physicians and basic scientists to be leaders in clinical and translational research,” said MSCI Program Director Robert Goldberg, PhD.
+Open to MD and PhD scientists at UMass Worcester and its clinical partner UMass Memorial Medical Health Care, the program was created to give researchers the tools to fill in knowledge gaps so they can start designing and implementing their own clinical studies.
+“We’re training both physicians and basic scientists to be leaders in clinical and translational research,” said program director Robert Goldberg, PhD.
 “This program gives them the tools to be able to design and pursue their own studies.”